-- If you have a RHEL system with SELinux enabled, the domains for httpd and syslogd will be set to permissive by SMC IS during installation. - If you are running a browser on Windows, you must install the Arial Unicode MS font (or an equivalent) in order to display check marks for acknowledged alerts. - If your system depends on /etc/udev/rules.d/70-persistent-net.rules for network interface configuration, make sure that an entry for eth0 exists.
+- · You must enable cookies to log in. - Any Ethernet port named ethN or emN on the server may be designated as the management interface. - If you have a RHEL system with SELinux enabled, the domains for httpd and syslogd will be set to permissive by the Management Center during installation. - If you are running a browser on Windows, you must install the Arial Unicode MS font (or an equivalent) in order to display check marks for acknowledged alerts. - If your system depends on /etc/udev/rules.d/70-persistent-net.rules for network interface configuration, make sure that an entry exists for the port that you designate as the management interface (for example, eth0).